Airports, time to get your automation on

 Airports are increasingly investing in Automation and self-serve Kiosks.
 This digital transformation we see is due to the rising number of passengers and the challenges of capacity constraints.

-If you ever travelled in the last few years, you know that airports are always busy in the peak seasons, no one likes to wait in line before your vacation all you want is to relax, not to worry that you might be late for your flight… Hence, convenience and efficiency are of high priority to passengers.
+If you ever travelled in the last few years, you know that airports are always busy in the peak seasons, no one likes to wait in line before your vacation all you want is to relax, not to worry that you might be late for your flight.
+Hence, convenience and efficiency are of high priority to passengers.
 But if seamless travel is in high demand, why have some airports been slower than other industries, such as retail, to adopt automated solutions?

 Unlike the retail industry, airports form part of critical national infrastructure.
 As such, they can be more conservative about deploying new digital technologies.
-There are other factors that might contribute towards this attitude.
+There are other factors that might contribute to this attitude.
 Regulation differs between countries, security imperatives must be considered, and there is also the challenge of introducing new technology at scale.

-Building more runways and terminals would be an idea, but regardless of restrictions on space, this isn’t a sustainable solution in the long-term.
+Building more runways and terminals would be an idea, but regardless of restrictions on space, this isn’t a sustainable solution in the long term.
 Instead, airports are increasingly looking to automated technologies to help deal with these challenges and improve the passenger experience.

 Lufthansa has been one of the industry’s pioneers when it comes to self-service processing, and now the carrier is exploring how it can leverage the latest digital developments to further simplify and personalize the passenger experience.